imtiaz-mamun/text-analyzer/README.md

 ## Project Setup
 1. Clone the repository.
 2. Go to the cloned directory by the terminal/console. _(`Example: cd text-analyzer/`)_
-3. Run commands by this order
+3. Run commands in this order
      1. npm i
      2. node app.js
-4. Now app is running at: _http://localhost:3000/_
+4. Now the app is running at _http://localhost:3000/_